bkuhn/talks/LinuxCon-North-America-2014/kallithea.markdown

 # Why You?!?
 I (asked)!

 + YUI 2.9 is Yahoo's (deprecated) Javascript interface library.
-+ Minified versions are found all over the Internet &hellip;
++ Minified versions found on many websites &hellip;
      + &hellip; which isn't a violation &hellip;
      + &hellip; since YUI is 3-Clause BSD &hellip;
      + &hellip; but it's now part of a larger GPLV3'd work's CCS.